 - Slow down – If you talk too excitedly, you’ll come across as nervous.
 Slow your speech down so that you don’t hurry your words and appear more in control.
 You’ll come across with the most attractive of attributes: confidence.

 - Relax – If you’re having fun, let it show!
 Crack a smile, laugh, but don’t force it (save the fake laughter for the first time you meet the parents).
 You’ll alleviate the first-date tension, making you both feel more comfortable.

-- Listen to your date – Open your ears and let them finish when they speak!
-You don’t have to agree with everything they say.
+- Listen to your date – Open your ears and let her finish when she speaks!
+You don’t have to agree with everything she says.
 It’s good to challenge someone, but don’t be confrontational.
 Question things that don’t sound right, have a two-sided conversation and catch yourself if you find yourself talking at – rather than to – your date.
-No one likes being lectured to.
+No one likes being lectured.

 - Don’t force the issue – Acting like a horny teenager with one thing on your mind is not likely to get you very far.
 You are both adults, so just enjoy getting to know each other and see how it goes.

 - Tip well – No one likes a cheapskate.